laimonaslukos/netflix-clone/README.md

 ## App egzample

-Open [https://new-netflix-clone-1b0f7.firebaseapp.com/] to view it in the browser.
+Open [Netflix Clone](https://new-netflix-clone-1b0f7.firebaseapp.com/) to view it in the browser.